rbohl/liferay-docs/developer/customization/articles/liferay-forms/01-form-field-types/00-intro.markdown

 the `DefaultDDMFormFieldTypeSettings` class in the `dynamic-data-mapping-api` module.

-`config.js`: Auto-generated if you use Blade CLI, `config.js` defines the dependencies of all declared JavaScript components.

-`[name-of-field-type]_field.js`: The JavaScript file modeling your field.

 `[name-of-field-type].es.js`: The JavaScript file that configures the template rendering (the `[name-of-field-type].soy` rendering).

 `[name-of-field-type].soy`: The template that defines the appearance of the field.

+`[name-of-field-type]Register.soy`: The template that calls the template of field soy.

 `Language_xx_XX.properties`: Define any terms that must be [translated into different languages](/docs/7-1/tutorials/-/knowledge_base/t/localizing-your-application).